 Your Uterus Grows

 As mentioned, we all know our bellies grow, but did you know that inside, your uterus is expanding to make room for your baby?
-In fact, your uterus will grow so large during the second trimester, that it will no longer fit comfortably in its’ usual spot in the pelvis.
+Your uterus will grow so large during the second trimester, that it will no longer fit comfortably in its’ usual spot in the pelvis.
 Instead, it will travel above your belly button and continue to expand upward.
 By the time you’re getting close to the due date, your uterus will be as big as a watermelon.
 But don’t fret—after baby is born, it will “involute” back to its original size and find its way back into your pelvis—until the next baby, that is.

 Why does this happen?
 This one is simple.
 Your uterus grows to hold your growing baby!
 As the uterus expands and pushes your other organs out of the way, it makes a larger home for baby to feel comfortable in until she is ready to enter the world.

 Your Blood Pressure Changes

 Why does this happen?
 Both the development of new blood vessels and the relaxation of blood vessels by the hormone progesterone, cause a decrease in blood pressure for some at the beginning of pregnancy.
 As pregnancy progresses and stress on the body increases, in combination with increased blood volume and cardiac output, blood pressure can begin to rise later in pregnancy.

 You Grow a Cup Size (or Two or Three)

 Your breasts getting bigger is one change that can happen almost instantly for some women (and not at all for others!).
 But, for many, larger breasts are often the first of the body changes during pregnancy that people notice.
 In addition to the growth, women will also experience tender breasts, larger nipples, and darker areolas.
 And this change continues until baby is born—as you approach your due date, your breasts will truly begin to prepare for breastfeeding.
 For example, you may notice some leakage from the nipples and an even bigger increase in cup size.